When was the last time you were truly alone?

 Reblogged this on An Account of My Days.

-I’ll be sure to check out your travels as well.
+Thanks for the reblog, glad you found it bookmarkworthy 🙂 I’ll be sure to check out your travels as well.

 Beautiful writing and images!
 But really?
 You think self-sufficiency is the answer to aloneness?
 If we in ourselves were enough, would we ever even feel alone in the first place?
 To me, the solution of “find completion in yourself” is equally as elusive (and substantively the same) as “find completion in others.”